 Related to the last tip, when shopping for car seats, many parents equate a higher price tag with enhanced safety.
 Don’t.
 “While there are some really nice car seats with extra padding, fancy cup holders, trendy fabric patterns, and more bells and whistles, these are no safer than the more basic, affordable seats,” Edmunds says.
 “All car seats sold in the U.S. must meet the same standards by the National Highway Traffic Safety Administration.”
 Pelky tells parents that the safest seat is the one that fits the vehicle and child, and is installed and used correctly every time.

 “We often see parents transition their kids to different stages too early,” Pelky says.
-“They should be in a rear-facing car seat at least until age two.”
+“They should be in a rear-facing car seat until they reach the height or weight requirements listed on the car seat by the manufacturer.
+This means that, depending on your child’s size, they may need to remain rear-facing past the age of two.”
 The reason for this?
 Most severe crashes are front impacts, and infants have large heads and smaller bodies.
 If your child is facing forward during a crash, their head, arms and legs would be pulled forward, putting more force on the head and neck and increasing the risk for severe injuries.
 “But when the child is rear-facing, most of those crash forces get loaded into the seat back and spread out,” Pelky explains.
-You can keep your child in their rear-facing seat past the age of two, until they surpass the height and weight limit listed by the car seat manufacturer.

 Once toddlers are ready to face forward, parents have to re-install their car seat and many forget to attach the top tether, which holds the top of the car seat firmly in place.
 “The tether reduces how far forward the child’s head moves in a vehicle by up to six inches,” Pelky says.
 “When we see head and neck injuries, it’s often from the child’s head striking the seat in front of them or another part of the interior.
 Missing the tether may be because parents either didn’t notice the extra strap or didn’t have their installation re-checked by a technician once the child moved to a front-facing seat.”